conduktor/conduktor-docs/docs/platform/installation/get-started/kubernetes.md

 2. When Controller start after migrating itself if needed, it start a watcher on `ConfigMap` containing Conduktor Platform configuration and start it's reconciliation loop.
 Depending on the configuration the Controller might ask Kubernetes API to deploy :

     - A `Deployment` for the Conduktor Platform with all configuration read in input `ConfigMap` and `Secret`.
-    - A `Service` to access Condutkro Platform exposed ports
+    - A `Service` to access Condutkor Platform exposed ports
     - Optionally an `Ingress` to expose Platform on some host url.
 See [ingress configuration](#setup-ingress-for-conduktor-platform) for mor details.

 :::info
 All resources deployed by the Controller are in fact [owned](https://kubernetes.io/docs/concepts/overview/working-with-objects/owners-dependents/) by input `ConfigMap`.
 That mean that even if Controller is down or updating itself, Platform is still running.
 And if `ConfigMap` is removed, everythink owned by it is also purged.